Relativity theory in time-space

 \subsubsection{Einstein's equation}

-As we saw in the previous paragraph all of the notion of global relativity can be defined in a time-space-manifold thus all of the equations between them is a well-defined equation.
-On the other hand Einstein's equation take into consideration the facts of physic; hence contains parameters which can not be changed.
+As we saw in the previous paragraph all of the notions of global relativity can be defined in a time-space-manifold, thus all the equations between them are well-defined equations.
+On the other hand, Einstein's equation takes into consideration the facts of physics; hence it contains parameters which can not be changed.
 Fortunately, we noted earlier that the covariant derivative of our metric tensor vanishes, too.
-Thus also vanishes the covariant derivative its inverse and hence we can write the Einstein's equation with \emph{cosmological constant} $\Lambda$, too.
-The equation is formally the same that the original one, but contains a new (undetermined) parameter which is the matrix $\widetilde{K}$ of the shape-function.
-It is:

-where the parameter $G$ can be adjusted so that the active and gravitational masses are equal and $T^{\mu\nu}$ is the \emph{energy-momentum tensor}.
+Thus also does its inverse vanish, and hence we can write Einstein's equation with \emph{cosmological constant} $\Lambda$, too.
+The equation is formally the same as the original one, but it contains a new (undetermined) parameter which is the matrix $\widetilde{K}$ of the shape-function.
+It is: where the parameter $G$ can be adjusted so that the active and gravitational masses are equal and $T^{\mu\nu}$ is the \emph{energy-momentum tensor}.